Four-wheel drive: 1900s–1920s

 Along with the 1- and 2-ton Nash Quad (see below), the 3-ton FWD Model B became a standard military four-wheel-drive truck for the U.S. Army in World War I. Some 16,000 FWD Model B trucks were built for the British and American armies during World War I – about half by FWD and the rest by other licensed manufacturers.
-Only about 20% of the trucks built were four-wheel drives, but the 4x4s were more often on the front lines.
+Only about 20% of the trucks built were four-wheel drives, but the 4×4s were more often on the front lines.

 About 11,500 of the Jeffery / Nash Quad trucks were built for similar use between 1913 and 1919.
 The Quad not only came with four-wheel-drive and four-wheel brakes, but also featured four-wheel steering.
 The Quad was one of the first successful four-wheel drive vehicles ever to be made, and its production continued for 15 years with a total of 41,674 units made by 1928.

 Daimler-Benz also has a history in four-wheel drive.
-After the Daimler Motoren Gesellschaft had built a four-wheel-driven vehicle called Dernburg-Wagen, also equipped with four-wheel steering, in 1907, that was used by German colonial civil servant, Bernhard Dernburg, in Namibia; Mercedes and BMW, in 1926, introduced some rather sophisticated four-wheel drives, the G1, the G4, and G4 following.
+The Daimler Motoren Gesellschaft built a four-wheel-driven vehicle called Dernburg-Wagen, which was also equipped with four-wheel steering, in 1907.
+This was used by German colonial civil servant, Bernhard Dernburg, in Namibia.
+In 1926 Mercedes and BMW introduced the sophisticated the G1, the G4, and G4 four-wheel drive vehicles.
 Mercedes and BMW developed this further in 1937.